StockNews.com Begins Coverage on Oragenics (NYSEAMERICAN:OGEN)

-Equities researchers at StockNews.com assumed coverage on shares of Oragenics (NYSEAMERICAN:OGEN – Get Free Report) in a report issued on Thursday.
-The firm set a “sell” rating on the biotechnology company’s stock.
+StockNews.com initiated coverage on shares of Oragenics (NYSEAMERICAN:OGEN – Free Report) in a research report report published on Monday.
+The brokerage issued a sell rating on the biotechnology company’s stock.

-Oragenics (NYSEAMERICAN:OGEN – Get Free Report) last announced its quarterly earnings data on Friday, May 12th.
+Oragenics (NYSEAMERICAN:OGEN – Get Free Report) last released its quarterly earnings results on Friday, May 12th.
 The biotechnology company reported ($1.41) earnings per share for the quarter.
-The company had revenue of $0.02 million for the quarter.
-Oragenics had a negative return on equity of 96.34% and a negative net margin of 7,467.43%.
+The company had revenue of $0.02 million during the quarter.
+Oragenics had a negative net margin of 7,467.43% and a negative return on equity of 96.34%.

 About Oragenics